Preparing and Using Demonstrative Evidence

 Subject to the discretion of the trial court, any demand for surveillance films should be accompanied by a consent to be deposed after the movies have been taken and before the films must be presented for the adversary’s examination, although there may be deviations from this general rule, subject to the trial judge’s discretion.
 See id. at 60.

 H .
 Admission of Photographs

-The trial judge may use his discretion concerning whether to admit a photograph.
+In fact, the trial judge may use his discretion concerning whether to admit a photograph.
 See State v.
 Kennedy.
 135;N.J.513, 525 (App.
 Div.
 1975).
 In addition, “[a] photographer need not be produced if a witness can testify that the photograph accurately depicts the subject as it appearded at a relevant time.”
 Id.

-I. Admissibility of Clothing
+I. Admissibility of Clothing as Demonstrative Evidence

 “Ordinarily, any evidence which would aid the jury in the search for truth should be admitted.”
 Wimberly v.
 Patterson, 75 N.J.
 Super.
 584, 608 (App.Div.
 1962).
 “Where appropriate or necessary, cautionary instructions limiting its evidential scope should be given.”
 Id.